 “Out here in the field / I fight for my meals… / teenaged wasteland….”
 The Who’s “Baba O’Riley”, a classic anthem for young soldiers sacrificed, like Syzygy’s terranauts.

 A dozen other songs activate mental music videos every half-mile.
 Sure, I could load an entirely new playlist, but my brain’s memory card won’t delete content so easily.
-How do I evict characters who have inhabited my cranium for two years?
+How do I evict characters who have inhabited my cranium for three years?
 I’ve spent more time with them than with some of my own family members.
 I’ve watched them grow, witnessing their failures and triumphs.
 And strangely, they’ve done the same for me.

 Syzygy began as a somewhat mercenary effort to build my author platform with a series, but developed an intensely personal resonance as threads of my reality wove into the fiction: mentoring junior team members at my Day Job made me reflect on the passage of responsibilities between generations; my Laddie and I decided not to have children, so my reflections on family and legacy leaked into the books (along with three of my favorite hypothetical baby names, bestowed on creative progeny rather than biological ones); and the emergence of genetically-linked health issues forced me to consider how much I should let DNA control my destiny.
 My experiences slipped in and subtly altered the plotline like transgenes from the story’s engineered fungal spores.
 Daily work on the series for years made it feel like an inextricable part of my existance.